 What to do when panicking is not an option

 As always, I arrived early to scout the area and decide exactly where we’d be photographing.
-It is really important to have a plan, especially when conditions are not ideal.
-The more prepared you are the more you can concentrate on taking great photos.
+It’s really important to have a plan, especially when weather conditions are not ideal.
+The more prepared you are for a shoot, the more you can concentrate on taking great photos.

-When it has been raining for days and you’re photographing in thick woods the most important thing is to find non muddy areas.
+When it’s been raining for days and you’re photographing in thick woods the first step is to find non-muddy areas.

 Towards the end of the shoot when the first drops of rain started to fall.
-Because the boys were sitting for a moment, I could lower the shutter speed.
-ISO 640, f5, 1/200
+Because the boys were sitting still for a moment, I could lower the shutter speed to cope with the low light.
+Camera settings: ISO 640, f5, 1/200

-When the sun is shining brightly it is really easy to see shadows, but when it is so overcast that you cannot see a single shadow, what do you do?
+When the sun is shining brightly it’s really easy to see shadows, but with gray day photography, when it’s so overcast that you cannot see a single shadow, what do you do?

 One popular trick is to squinch up your eyes a bit so that you can’t clearly see the scene, but can see light and dark.
 This has never worked for me, so I don’t do it.
 Maybe I’m not doing it right, but I don’t think there are that many ways to squinch up your eyes.

-The next thing is to make sure that there will be a good background behind your subjects if they are facing into the light.
+The next step is to make sure that there’ll be a good background behind your subjects if they’re facing into the light.
 If not, move on and find another spot.

-Obviously, when it is so dark you’ll want to shoot in a clearing where more light can get through.
-Bear in mind that your subjects need to be facing into the clearing, rather than into the forest where it is dark.
+Obviously, when it’s so dark you’ll want to shoot in a clearing where more light can get through.
+Bear in mind that your subjects need to face into the clearing and the light, rather than into the forest where it’s dark.

-You’ll need to bump up your ISO, open your aperture and set your shutter speed to as low as the situation can handle.
+- Set your shutter speed to as low as the situation can handle

 This family had two young boys who were excited and exploring at speed, as young ones do.

-I believe in photographing children naturally to capture their exuberance and personality, so I don’t make them stand still and smile at the camera.
+I like to photograph children naturally to capture their exuberance and personality, so I don’t make them stand still and smile at the camera.
 Much.
-Maybe just a couple of times I’ll trick them into this, but the rest of the shoot they’re free to have fun.
+Maybe just a couple of times I’ll trick them into it, but the rest of the shoot they’re free to have fun.

 As a result, I have to have a shutter speed of at least 1/250 so that they’re not blurred.
 Even then, if they wave their hands about, they will have blurry smudges for hands.
 So, if they’re particularly busy, I have to shoot at 1/320 upwards.

 Bad weather photography can require a much higher ISO setting than you would normally use during the day.
-ISO 2500, f5.6, 1/250
+Camera settings: ISO 2500, f5.6, 1/250

-Because of these limitations, I varied my ISO during the shoot from 640 to even as high as 2200.
-Noise from ISO is significantly better than noise caused by an under exposed photograph being brightened on the computer in post production.
+Noise from a higher ISO is significantly better than noise caused by an under exposed photograph being brightened on the computer in post production.

-ISO 1000, f3.5, 1/250 Focusing on the children running back to the parents, who are out of focus, shows a lovely moment of family connection.
+Camera settings ISO 1000, f3.5, 1/250.
+Focusing on the children running back to the parents, who are out of focus, shows a lovely moment of family connection.